 [IMPORTANT: Methods and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

+Manipulation check

+[We will describe the results of an independent samples t-test comparing low and high affection for each of the studies/scenarios on the manipulation check.]

 Replication

-We summarized the descriptives and statistical tests of the replication in Table 8 and Table 9, and provided summary plots in Figures 3 - 10.
+We summarized the descriptives and statistical tests of the replication in Table 11 and Table 12, and provided a summary table of all effects in Table 13 and summary plots in Figures 3 - 10.

-Table 8
+Table 11

 Descriptive statistics of the replication in current study